ylylylimt/Prison-Break/README.md

 # Prison-Break
-*A maze-escape game built in Java using Processing.*
+A maze-escape game built in Java using Processing.

----

-## About the Game

 Unlike the hit FOX series of the same name, there are no cool tattoos, no dramatic conspiracies, and — tragically — no budget for Wentworth Miller.

 Instead, you play as a pixel-sized Michael Scofield armed with nothing but a flickering lighter and a questionable sense of direction.